chinapedia/wikipedia.abstract.en/Page/Andaman_Islands.md

 Early inhabitants

 The earliest archaeological evidence yet documented goes back some 2,200 years; however, the indications from genetic, cultural and isolation studies suggest that the islands may have been inhabited as early as the Middle Paleolithic.[6]
-The indigenous Andamanese people appear to have lived on the islands in substantial isolation from that time until the 18th century AD.The_Andaman_Islands_in_the_Bay_of_Bengal_were_said_to_be_inhabited_by_wolf-headed_people.jpg
+The indigenous Andamanese people appear to have lived on the islands in substantial isolation from that time until the 18th century AD.

 Chola empire